-First on the program, we are honored to present Uri Sands, from St. Paul, Minnesota’s TU Dance.
-Sands, a USA Fellow and winner of the prestigious Princess Grace Award, and a former member of Alvin Ailey Dance Company, Has received national recognition for choreography that is notable for the fusion of classical elegance with edgy, contemporary action.
-Sands will create a new work, introducing to Austin audiences his unique blend of dance styles, including classical ballet, modern, and African styles fused with an urban vernacular movement that distinguishes him from other modern choreographers.
+First on the program, we presented Uri Sands, from St. Paul, Minnesota’s TU Dance.
+Sands, a USA Fellow and winner of the prestigious Princess Grace Award, and a former member of Alvin Ailey Dance Company, has received national recognition for choreography that is notable for the fusion of classical elegance with edgy, contemporary action.
+Sands' new work, Better Left Unsaid, introduced Austin audiences his unique blend of dance styles, including classical ballet, modern, and African styles fused with an urban vernacular movement that distinguishes him from other modern choreographers.

 A special Thank You to our Kickstarter backers who collectively raised over $4000 and helped make this production a reality